LamSlimenstein/blog/_posts/2017-01-05-proxy-config-in-bash-npm-bower-atom-git-ionic.md

 *Comment below for any suggestions and framework/language requests.*

-This is the [Medium article](https://medium.com/@magician03/proxy-config-in-bash-npm-bower-atom-git-ionic-56b545b76a6d) for this post
+[Here](https://medium.com/@magician03/proxy-config-in-bash-npm-bower-atom-git-ionic-56b545b76a6d) is the Medium article for this post.